noahehall/theBookOfNoah/databases/_arrangodb.md

 	// examples
+	// using explicit null values in an array index db.posts.ensureIndex({ type: "hash", fields: [ "tags[*]" ] });
+	db.posts.insert({tags: null}) // Will not be indexed db.posts.insert({tags: []})  // Will not be indexed
+	db.posts.insert({tags: [null]}); // Will be indexed for null db.posts.insert({tags: [null, 1, 2]}); // Will be indexed for null, 1 and 2

+	// declare an array index as sparse db.posts.ensureIndex({ type: "hash", fields: [ "tags[*]", "name" ], sparse: true });

+	// hash indexes: the index attribute msut be in thee LEFT MOST position FILTER doc.value1 == ...
+	FILTER doc.value1 < ...
+	FILTER doc.value1 > ...
+	FILTER doc.value1 > ... && doc.value1 < ...

+	FILTER doc.value1 == ... && doc.value2 == ...
+	FILTER doc.value1 == ... && doc.value2 > ...
+	FILTER doc.value1 == ... && doc.value2 > ... && doc.value2 < ...

+	// skiplist indexes
+	// the skiplist index attributes must be
+	// used in the same order as they were indexed
+	// have the same sort order (asc/desc)
+	// be in the LEFT MOST
+	SORT value1 ASC, value2 ASC (and its equivalent SORT value1, value2)
+	SORT value1 DESC, value2 DESC
+	SORT value1 ASC (and its equivalent SORT value1)
+	SORT value1 DESC

 	// indexing top level keys
 		db.COL_NAME.ensureIndex({ type: "hash", fields: [ "name" ] })
 		db.COL_NAME.ensureIndex({ type: "hash", fields: [ "name", "age" ] })